Frequently Asked Questions

 They’re Suing Me and My Spouse, What do I do?

 The answer to this question is going to depend on many things, including your state law and whether or not both you and your spouse signed the application or debt instrument.
 For much more on this topic, including how involved a “shy spouse” should be in the case defense, click here.

 They’re Suing Me for a Lot of Money – Won’t they Fight Harder?

 We have seen people sued for 25,000, $50,000 and $75,000, and the debt collectors treated them the same and eventually walked away from all of those suits.
 The reason may lie in a concept called “opportunity cost.”
-For much more on this, click here. https://yourlegallegup.com/blog/theyre-suing-me-for-a-lot-wont-they-fight-harder/
+For much more on this, see, Won’t they Fight Harder if they’re Suing me for a Lot of Money?

 I Only Have Social Security and They’re Suing – What do I do?

 The answer to this question can be complicated.
 If ALL you have is Social Security benefits, they can’t get those, but we don’t think that necessarily means you should just give up and let them get a judgment.
-Click here for what we think.
+For much more, Click here for what we think.

 I think you might be able to help me defend myself.
 What should I buy?
 How do I join?